Brownists: After Browne

 The Brownist movement revived in London from around 1587, led by Henry Barrow and John Greenwood.
 Both were arrested in 1587 and kept in prison until their execution in 1593.
 They wrote numerous books of Brownist theology and polemic in secret during their imprisonment, which were smuggled out by their followers and printed in the Netherlands, the most important being Barrow's A Brief Discoverie of the False Church.
 Dozens of other Brownists were imprisoned and many of them died in jail.

 After the execution of Barrow and Greenwood, the Brownist church was led by Francis Johnson.
 As a puritan minister, Johnson had been given the job of burning Brownist books, but kept one back for himself and was converted by it.
 To escape the fate of Barrow and Greenwood, the Brownists made an abortive attempt to settle in Newfoundland, before going into exile in Amsterdam.
 There the church was co-led by Henry Ainsworth and became known as the Ancient Church.
 Johnson and Ainsworth printed numerous works in Amsterdam which were smuggled into England.

 Another wave of Brownism resulted from Archbishop Richard Bancroft's campaign against puritanism from 1604.
 John Robinson and John Smyth founded Brownist congregations in the north of England and then led them to Amsterdam around 1608.
 This was the high point of the movement, with three sizeable Brownist churches, on good terms with each other, in one city.
-Smyth, however, broke away from Brownism to form the first Baptist church, Robinson responded by removing his church to Leiden, while Johnson and Ainsworth quarrelled with each other and formed congregations.
+Smyth, however, broke away from Brownism to form the first Baptist church, Robinson responded by removing his church to Leyden, while Johnson and Ainsworth quarrelled with each other and formed congregations.

 Johnson took his faction to Virginia, but few survived the journey.
 Smyth's church joined the Mennonites, while a group of Baptists returned to London led by Thomas Helwys.
 Half of Robinson's church sailed on the Mayflower to New England.

 Shakespeare

-The Brownists are mentioned in Shakespeare's Twelfth Night, believed to have been written around 1600–02, in which Andrew Aguecheek says, "I had as lief be a Brownist as a politician" (III, ii).
+The Brownists are mentioned in Shakespeare's Twelfth Night, believed to have been written around 1600–02, in which Sir Andrew Aguecheek says, "I had as lief be a Brownist as a politician" (III, ii).
 The Browne family seat of Tolethorpe Hall is now home to the Stamford Shakespeare Company.